Understanding the Causes Behind the Bitcoin Crash

 The Role of Media in Fueling the Bitcoin Crash

-• Media outlets and social media platforms can heavily influence market sentiment.
-In 2021, negative media coverage surrounding Bitcoin’s volatility, regulatory concerns, and environmental impact led to increased panic selling.
+Media outlets and social media platforms can heavily influence market sentiment, and the Bitcoin Crash was no exception.
+Negative media coverage surrounding Bitcoin’s volatility, regulatory concerns, and environmental impact led to increased panic selling.

 Social Media and Investor Sentiment